Southend High School for Boys: Specialism and awards

+In 2023, the school secured a fifth consecutive accreditation for the (NACE) Challenge Award - it was the first school in the world to do so.
+Staff at the school are actively engaged with the National Association for Able Children in Education in supporting research-informed pedagogical development in schools across the UK; hosting regular visits for teachers to attend workshops and visit lessons.

-Building extensions & premises upgrades
+Building extensions and premises upgrades

 Although the building was originally built almost symmetrically in 1939, it has undergone various changes which have meant that this is no longer the case.
 In 1992, QE1 and QE2 classrooms were built inside the East End quadrangle to cope with the demand arising from extra pupils.
 In 1995, the Hitchcock Library was constructed to fill in the West End quadrangle with a new art room, W17 on top.
 The library was needed to alleviate overcrowding in the "Old Library" which is located above the headmaster's office & main school office.
 In 1998, the Sixth Form centre was built, removing four of the "temporary huts" 37 years after they were built.

 In 2003, the Language College was constructed to create room for an expanded intake of pupils; an extra 25 per year starting in the 2002–2003 year.
 As this was built, subject rooms also got swapped around; Mathematics moved from the four other huts into E1, E2, E3 and QE1 (E1 and E9 were previously German rooms, E2, QE1, and QE2 were French rooms, and E3 was a Latin room).
 E9 became an extra English Room (previously English had just E5, E6, E7 and E8) and Religious Education gained the use of QE2.
 Music also gained the use of L6 in the Language College for a short period of time whilst the Sports Hall & Music Centre was under construction.
 In the Language College, German was moved into L1 and L2, Spanish into L6 and L9, French into L10, L11, L12, L14, L15 and L16.
 L4, L7, and L8 are small rooms used for speaking practice and L3 and L13 are computer suites.